ParanoidUser/yolo/CHANGEME.md

 131 bottles of rum on the wall, 131 bottles of rum!
 You take one down, you pass it around, 130 bottles of rum on the wall.

+131 bottles of rum on the wall, 131 bottles of rum!
+You take one down, you pass it around, 130 bottles of rum on the wall.

 130 bottles of rum on the wall, 130 bottles of rum!
 You take one down, you pass it around, 129 bottles of rum on the wall.